transcodeninja/livepeer-exporter/README.md

 ### Required environment variables

-- `LIVEPEER_EXPORTER_ORCHESTRATOR_ADDRESS`: The address of the orchestrator to fetch data from.
+- `LIVEPEER_EXPORTER_ORCHESTRATOR_ADDRESS`: The address of the orchestrator to fetch data for.

 ### Optional environment variables

-- `LIVEPEER_EXPORTER_ORCHESTRATOR_ADDRESS_SECONDARY`: The address of the secondary orchestrator to fetch data from.
-Used to calculate the 'livepeer_orch_stake' metric.
+- `LIVEPEER_EXPORTER_ORCHESTRATOR_ADDRESS_SECONDARY`: The address of the secondary orchestrator to include in the data fetching.
+Used to calculate the `livepeer_orch_stake` metric.
 When set, the LPT stake of this address is added to the LPT stake that the orchestrator bonds.
 - `LIVEPEER_EXPORTER_INFO_FETCH_INTERVAL`: How often to fetch general orchestrator information.
 Defaults to `2m`.
 - `LIVEPEER_EXPORTER_SCORE_FETCH_INTERVAL`: How often to fetch score data for the orchestrator.
 Defaults to `15m`.
 - `LIVEPEER_EXPORTER_DELEGATORS_FETCH_INTERVAL`: How often to fetch delegators data for the orchestrator.
 Defaults to `15m`.